Chairman, Nicolas De Brauwere MRCVS

 Ruth wholeheartedly supports the National Equine Welfare Council and is highly motivated to use her experience, knowledge and enthusiasm to play a part in the Councils work.
 Ruth is enthusiastic about the value of working in partnership with other charities; to use resources, knowledge and experience to improve equine welfare with a united voice; with education playing a vital role in enabling understanding and progression for all involved with horses.
 She is passionate about improving equine welfare and believes in the need to change and adapt to current trends to meet the needs of all equines.

-Head of Welfare, The British Horse Society
+Director of Welfare, The British Horse Society

 Tel: 02476 840 576

 Gemma Stanford graduated with a first class BSc (Hons) equine science degree before working for the NFU Mutual Equine Department for many years which culminated in leading a large team of people in a very fast paced, customer focused environment.
 Gemma has also had huge success in the equine world competitively qualifying for HOYS 19 times and has had wins at HOYS and Olympia.